-The WDB plans to increase the earning capacity of Maryland workforce system customers, specifically the customers in Prince George's County, by maximizing a customer's access to, and use of, skills and credentialing by leveraging non-WIOA funds to increase the number of training providers and trainings eligible for tuition assistance in Prince George's County, through the Prince George's County WDB Local Training Provider List (LTPL).
-The LTPL includes training providers and trainings not included on the Maryland Eligible Training Provider List (ETPL) and trainings that are not eligible for funding through WIOA grants.
-The WDB's LTPL is not a Local Eligible Training Provider List, similar to those used in other local areas that are exercising their ability to require additional performance measures of training providers and trainings included on the ETPL.
+The WDB's plans to increase the earning capacity of Maryland's workforce system customers, specifically the customers in Prince George's County, by maximizing a customers access to and use of skills and credentialing by increasing the amount of training providers and approved trainings in Prince George's County through the Prince George's County WDB Local Training Provider List (LTPL).
+The LTPL includes training providers and trainings included on the Maryland Eligible Training Provider List (ETPL), trainings that qualify for an exception approved by the WDB, and trainings that are eligible for funding through a non-WIOA funding source administered by EPG on behalf of the WDB.